benchdoos/JColorful/readme.md

 Code example:
 ```
-JColorful colorful = new JColorful(DefaultThemes.EXTREMELY_BLACK); //you can use default or create own one
+JColorful colorful = new JColorful(JColorful.EXTREMELY_BLACK); //you can use default or create own one
 TestWindow testWindow = new TestWindow();
 colorful.colorize(testWindow); // any Component
 testWindow.setVisible(true);